Why Juno Quick Start Architecture Modules Models CLI LoRA JFR GPU AWS Deploy Design Perf Matrix → GitHub →

 GPU Acceleration

-GPU inference via CUDA 12.x and cuBLAS.
-All projection weights are uploaded once at load time as IEEE FP16 (DeviceHalfMatrix); forward-pass matmuls use cublasHSSgemvStridedBatched.
-Per-call H2D transfer is limited to the small input/output activation vectors - CPU cores are idle during generation.
+CudaBindings resolves libcudart.so.12 and libcublas.so.12.
+All projection weights upload once at load time as IEEE FP16 (DeviceHalfMatrix); forward-pass matmuls use cublasHSSgemvStridedBatched.
+Per-call H2D transfer is limited to the small input/output activation vectors.

 • FP16 resident weights.
-Both Llama and Phi-3 handlers dequantize once on load and keep weights on device, roughly halving VRAM versus FP32 resident.
+Llama and Phi-3 handlers dequantize once on load and keep weights on device, roughly halving VRAM versus FP32 resident.
+Gemma and Qwen handlers follow the same GPU path but are under development.
+Works on both CUDA and ROCm.

-• CUDA streams.
-Per-thread non-blocking streams with cudaMemcpyAsync; cuBLAS calls are serialized with a per-context lock.
+• CUDA streams / HIP streams.
+Per-thread non-blocking streams with async H2D/D2H copies; cuBLAS/rocBLAS calls serialized with a per-context lock.

 • Multi-device.
-One shared GpuContext per CUDA device.
+One shared GpuContext per device index.
 Pin a node to a specific GPU with -Djuno.cuda.device=N.

 • OOM fallback.
-On cudaMalloc failure, partial device buffers are closed and inference falls back to CPU quantized matmul for those projections - no crash, no restart.
+On cudaMalloc / hipMalloc failure, partial device buffers are closed and inference falls back to CPU quantized matmul for those projections — no crash, no restart.

 • Explicit lifecycle. releaseGpuResources() frees VRAM on shard unload, reload, or handler swap.